Can maintain speeds of 16 km/h!

 One howling sound may mean that a jackal has killed prey and wants everyone in the family to eat.
 A yipping sound may warn other members of a pack there’s a predator in the area.
 The side-striped jackal is said to make a hooting sound similar to an owl.
 This unique sound has earned it the nickname ‘o loo’ in Uganda.

 These animals live in Africa and some European countries.
-In Africa, they’re found in the western and central part of the continent in Senegal, Nigeria, and South Sudan.
+In Africa, they’re found in the western and central parts of the continent in Senegal, Nigeria, and South Sudan.
 They also live further south in Zambia and Zimbabwe.

 The specific type of habitat a jackal lives in differs depending on which of the three species you’re looking at.
 Common or golden jackals live in savannas and deserts while side-striped jackals prefer wetter habitats like marshes, bushlands, and even the mountains.
 The black-backed jackal lives in woodlands and savannas.
 Though the regions are different, all three species can be found in Africa.

 What do these canines eat?
 These canines are omnivores eating birds, berries, plants, rabbits, frogs, fruits, snakes, and small antelopes.
 Some scientists refer to jackals as opportunistic feeders.
 This means that they may steal leftover meat from prey killed by another animal.
 They take the opportunity to eat whenever they find food even if they didn’t hunt or kill it.

 Usually, these canines hunt in pairs.
 This is so they can work together to trap and take down their prey.
 Though they have sharp teeth, these creatures are small, so it helps for two jackals to be cooperating as they hunt – especially if they’re going after larger prey.

 Predators and Threats

 These canines have a few predators including eagles, leopards, and hyenas.
 All of these predators have great speed, strength, or both, making it fairly easy to capture a young jackal.
 It’s not unusual for an eagle to fly down and capture a pup that’s playing outside its den.